Video games in China: Approvals freeze and further steps to restrict youth gaming (2018–2023)

 The Chinese government continued to push on restrictions on gaming after the approvals freeze was lifted, asserting its efforts were to restrict the influence of gaming on youth.
-The government has place restrictions on the amount of time minors can play video games, first in 2019 to 90 minutes per day on weekdays and three hours on weekends, and then to only one hour per day on weekends by 2021.
+The government has placed restrictions on the amount of time minors can play video games, first in 2019 to 90 minutes per day on weekdays and three hours on weekends, and then to only one hour per day on weekends by 2021.
 The government has required that all online games to implement strong authentication protocols developed by the government as to track players' time in a game as well.
-Additionally, the government banned minors under the age of 16 from registering for livestreaming services.
+Additionally, the government banned minors under the age of 16 and require parental consent for ages 16-18 for hosting a livestream.
+Minors under the age of 16 are not allowed to watch livestreaming content from platforms like Huya Live and DouYu after 10pm.